 The realities of family relationships within Scottish society have changed profoundly over the past few decades.
 The Families and the Church in the 21st century report seeks to encourage the church to be aware of the effects these changes may have on the communities which we serve.

-The report looks at the changing influence of both adoption and fertility medicine on ideas of family, parenthood and kinship.
-The discussion points leaflet can be used in group sessions about family life and the Church.
+The report looks at the changing influence of both adoption and fertility medicine on ideas of family, parenthood, and kinship.

 Adoption and fostering